BrendanCooney/the-ultimate-gamers-quiz/README.md

 All bugs were tested and retested manually.
 I attempted to add more questions but this stopped functionality so I did not add more.

 ## Deployment:
-This project was Deployed to Github fromo the source section.
+This project was Deployed to Github from the source section.
 It was the master branch.

 ## Credits:
 I would like to thank the Code Institute for the opportunity once again.
 In my previous project I focussed mainly on Love Running as and example.
 This time I decided to focus on a tutorial that was not part of the course in order to give me more exposure to JavaScript.